Vici.org

 Anmerkungen

-Its history goes back to the Chalcolithic period, and the original name of the city Arykawanda means "place near high rocks" in Luwian language.
-In fact city is located at the foot of the steep cliff called Şahinkaya.
-Based on the suffix 'Anda', it can be said that this city has existed since 2,000 BC.
+Its history goes back to the Chalcolithic period, and the original name of the city “Aru(w)-ak-anda,” means ''place near high rocks" in the Luwian language.
+The city is located at the foot of the steep cliff called Şahinkaya.
+Based on stone axe head finds & the suffix 'Anda', it can be said that this city has existed since 2,000 BC.
 Like the cities of Lycia, Arykanda was under Persian rule in the 5th century.
 In 333 BC became a part of Alexander the Great Empire and later after his death fell into the hands of his successors.
 After the Treaty of Apamea in 188 BC was annexed to Rhodes .Arikanda, as a city included in the Lycian League, minted own coins in the 2nd century.

 Arycanda survived through Byzantine period, until the VIth century when her inhabitants moved to a new site south of the modern road, which is called Arifkoy.
 Byzantine town was known as "Akalanda" or "Orykanda"